How to Hike With a Toddler

 3. Pack the Necessary Supplies

-No matter what type of hike you’re doing, you always want to pack these hiking essentials.
+No matter what type of hike you’re doing, you always want to pack certain hiking essentials.
 However, when you’re planning to hike with a toddler, you need to make sure you bring along some extra items.

 Depending on how old your children are, these necessary supplies can include extra diapers, wipes for cleaning up on the trail, and a few toys to keep your kids occupied if they start to get bored.